 For gamblers or those who seek a little retail therapy along the way, the Tulalip Resort and Casino and Seattle Premium Outlets are located side by side off of Exit 200.
 The casino is fairly large and offers all you might expect from table games to slots to the requisite buffet.
 Seattle Premium Outlets are some of the best outlets in Western Washington and can easily turn into a multi-hour shopping sojourn if you’re not careful!

 If you want to take the scenic route, you can hop off of I-5 and take the ferry from Mukilteo to Whidbey Island.
 You can then drive north through Whidbey Island on Highway 525 and Highway 20 to rejoin with I-5 near Burlington.
-This takes a little longer, but Whidbey Island offers something a little different—wilder beaches, quaint Oak Harbor, and Deception Pass State Park.
+Whidbey Island offers some uniquely beautiful—wilder beaches, quaint Oak Harbor, and Deception Pass State Park.
 Of course, if you take this route, count on taking significantly longer than a quick zip up I-5.

 Another option for a detour via scenic byway is to take Chuckanut Drive, which branches off I-5 at exit 231.
 The drive doesn’t take you too far out of your way and starts in the Skagit Valley and finishes in the historic Fairhaven District of Bellingham.
 Aside from the super scenic drive, you can also explore Fairhaven if you want a stop where you can enjoy a farmer’s market as well as cute and cozy shops and businesses.

-For something a little unique, visit Lynden—the second largest city in Whatcom County (the same county where Bellingham is located).
+For something a little unique, visit Lynden—the second largest city in Whatcom County (the same county where Bellingham is located and the last county before you hit Canada).
 Lynden has some Dutch influence to it, including an inn where you can stay in an actual windmill (The Mill).
 Otherwise, check the events calendar to see if anything is on during your visit, dine at The Mill or stop in for a pastry at Lynden Dutch Bakery.

 Right before you go over the border, you can stop in Bellingham.
 Bellingham is large enough that there’s a bit of everything, from beautiful parks to galleries.
 The city is notably outdoorsy and not far from Mt.
 Baker for skiers and hikers, or from the San Juan Islands, known for whale watching and kayaking opportunities.
 Worthy of some exploration is the historic Fairhaven District.
 At the very least, it’s a worthy snack or lunch stop if you get hungry and don’t want to wait until you get to Vancouver!